NativeScript/docs-v7/ui-with-xml.md

 ## The Basics

-When you develop the user interface of you app, you can implement each application screen in a separate page or implement your application screens on a single page with a tab view.
+When you develop the user interface of your app, you can implement each application screen in a separate page or implement your application screens on a single page with a tab view.

 For each page, you need to have a separate `XML` file which holds the layout of the page.
 For each `XML` file that NativeScript parses, the framework also looks for a `JavaScript` or `TypeScript` file with the same name and executes the business logic inside it.